aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/index.md

 ---
-title: "FullNode for Devnet"
+title: "Public FullNode"
-slug: "fullnode-for-devnet"
+slug: "public-fullnode"
 hidden: false
 ---

-# FullNode for Devnet
+# Public Fullnode

-This section explains how to install a public FullNode to connect to the Aptos devnet.
+This section explains how to install a public FullNode to connect to the Aptos networks.
+Note that to connect to different network, you need to make sure you have correct version of:

+- Docker image tag (e.g. devnet, testnet)
+- Source code branch (if you build the binary directly)
+- Genesis blob and waypoint, full list of networks can be found [here](https://github.com/aptos-labs/aptos-genesis-waypoint)

 ## [Using Aptos source and Docker](fullnode-source-code-or-docker.md)